ANES 1952 Time Series Study (ICPSR 7213)

 Geographic Coverage: United States

-Sample: The individuals interviewed were a representative cross-section of persons of voting age living in private households in the continental United States.
-For the sample, the 12 largest metropolitan areas of the United States were drawn with certainty to represent themselves.
-The rest of the country was formed into 54 strata.
+Sample: National multistage probability sample.
+For this sample, the 12 largest metropolitan areas of the United States were drawn with certainty to represent themselves.
+The rest of the country was divided into 54 strata.
 From each stratum, one primary sampling area was chosen.
-The 26 areas not representing "open country" were further substratified according to rental value and dwelling units per block, and probability selections of blocks were then made from these substrata.
+The 26 areas not representing "open country" were further sub-stratified according to rental value and dwelling units per block, and probability selections of blocks were then made from these substrata.
+Within each dwelling unit in the sample only one respondent was interviewed, as designated by an objective procedure of selection with no substitutions allowed.

 - Performed consistency checks.